Lastor4/SystemsArchitecture/sa_chapter1.md

   - Grid computers provide a more cost-effective alternative.
 Which uses large number of personal computers and disk storage units in a high-speed network, called a grid, which is managed as a coordinated computing resouce.

 # Functional Units
 A computer consists of five functionally independent main parts:
 - I/O
   - input
   - output
 - momory
 - Processor
   - arithmetic and logic
   - control units

+## Input Unit
+Computers accept coded information through input units such as keyboards and things like that.
+## Memory Unit
+The function of the memory unit is to store programs and data.
+1. __Primary Memory__
+Also called *main memory*, is a fast memory that operates at electronic speeds.
+Programs must be stored in this memory while they are being executed.